fzakaria/fzakaria.com/_posts/2025-02-26-nix-pragmatism-nix-ld-and-envfs.md

 This wreaks havoc with prebuilt binaries from other distributions on NixOS as the first thing the Linux kernel performs is `execve` into the interpreter set on the binary and find all the necessary shared libraries.

-_nix-ld_ places a special interpreter at this well known that that respects a special environment variable `NIX_LD_LIBRARY_PATH`.
+_nix-ld_ places a special interpreter at this well known that respects a special environment variable `NIX_LD_LIBRARY_PATH`.
 This interpreter then sets `LD_LIBRARY_PATH` to the same value before `execve` into a dynamic linker within the _/nix/store_.

 The `LD_LIBRARY_PATH` set, allows for these prebuilt binaries to find libraries on a NixOS system they would otherwise could not due to the lack of FHS.